yellepeddibk/DS202-Final-Project/README.md

 We answer the follwing questions:

+- What cleaning methods were applied, and why?
 - What is the distribution of the Productivity_Change Variable?
 - What is the impact of working from home on productivity change?
 -   Stress Level & Working from Home